 Can Tonsillitis Be Prevented?

-Tonsillitis is contagious.
-Sneezing and coughing can pass the tonsillitis-causing virus or bacteria from one person to the next.
-So try to keep kids away from anyone who already has tonsillitis or a sore throat, and make sure everyone in your family washes their hands well and often.
+Try to keep kids away from anyone who already has tonsillitis or a sore throat, and make sure everyone in your family washes their hands well and often.

 If someone in the family has tonsillitis, keep their drinking glasses and eating utensils separate, and wash them in hot, soapy water.
 They should not share food, drinks, napkins, or towels with other family members.
 Give them a new toothbrush after they're treated and no longer contagious.